The Take (Bastille Day): Is the Movie Based on Real Life?

 Directed by James Watkins, whose previous credits include indie ventures like ‘Eden Lake’ and ‘The Woman in Black’, action thriller ‘The Take’ (also known as ‘Bastille Day’) revolves around its three protagonists.
 Zoe Naville (Charlotte Le Bon) is the anti-fascist protestor who goes to plant a bomb in the headquarters of a right-wing organization but leaves with it when she spots members of the cleaning staff on the floor that she has been led to believe will be empty.
 Michael Mason (Richard Madden) is the pickpocket who steals Zoe’s bag containing the bomb and discards it beside a trashcan before it explodes, killing four people.
 Sean Briar (Idris Elba) is an insubordinate but extremely capable CIA agent who embarks on a manhunt for Mason after the bombing.
 The movie heavily draws on real-world problems like racism, xenophobia, and fascism to build a very tangible backdrop.
-If that has made you wonder whether the movie is based on a true story, this is the article for you.
+If that has made you wonder whether the movie is inspired by true events, continue to read on.

 The planned bombing initially appears to be an anti-fascist plot against a ring-wing organization.
 However, as it later turns out, the real perpetrators, the members of the French special force RAPID, are not driven by their need for social justice or political vigilantism but by something much more practical.
 Having become disillusioned by how they have been treated by the French government, they are planning to rob the French National Bank.
 To that end, they carefully orchestrate racial tension between the immigrants and French conservatives and even cause a violent mass movement through social media.
 Intending to use the protest as a smokescreen, they even direct the agitators towards the bank.